robindittmar/cantropee-frontend/README.md

 cantropee is a finance web application for managing multiple virtual accounts.

-The `cantropee-frontend` component in this repository is the web frontend, utilizing [Vue.js](https://vuejs.org/).
+This repository contains the `cantropee-frontend` component, which is the web frontend utilizing [Vue.js](https://vuejs.org/).

 This was more of a learning project to dive into Vue.js than anything else.